 All documents must be filed in English.

-Our specialists in company incorporation in Singapore will draft the Articles of Association for opening a subsidiary.
+Our specialists in opening companies in Singapore will draft the Articles of Association for opening a subsidiary.

 A branch office represents an extension of a foreign company in Singapore and it must carry the same name as the parent company.
-The registration procedure of a branch office requires appointing a resident agency that carries out the process, according to the Commercial Code in Singapore.
+Before opening a branch office in Singapore, you should know that the registration procedure of a branch requires appointing a resident agency that carries out the process, according to the Commercial Code in Singapore.
 Branch offices in Singapore will usually carry the same activities as the parent company.

 In terms of registration, the branch office must submit the name for approval with the Trade Register and once it is approved the Singapore company registration representatives will submit all relevant documents.
 Following the registration, the Singapore branch will open its corporate bank account and register for taxation purposes with the IRAS (Inland Revenue Authority of Singapore).